-- Contact your provincial or territorial adoption department for a list of licensed adoption agenciesboth public and private. - If you are interested in adopting a child from foster care, check the Wendy's Wonderful Kids agencies at davethomasfoundation.ca/adopt/wwk - For licensed private adoption agencies, look in the phone book under "Adoptions" or look online. - Contact adoptive parent support groups or adoptive parents for referrals.
+- Contact your provincial or territorial adoption department or search online for a list of licensed adoption agencies - both public and private. - Contact adoptive parent support groups or adoptive parents for referrals.

-To find a public or private agency that is a good fit for you, your beliefs, and your situation, compare information from several different agencies by asking:
+To find a public or private agency that is a good fit for you, your beliefs and your situation, compare information from several different agencies by asking:

-- •Is this a licensed agency? - •What kind of children does the agency place (ages, backgrounds, etc.)? - •How many children has the agency placed in each of the past few years? - •How will the agency find a child for me to adopt? - •What criteria does the agency use to match children with families? - •What type of adoptive parents does the agency seek? - •How long, on average, must one wait for a child? - •What are the home study requirements? - •Will the agency pursue children for adoption from another province or territory? - •How much does a completed adoption cost-in total and each part? - •Can the agency help me locate sources of financial aid, including subsidies? - •What if the adoption doesn't work out? - •Can the agency provide references from parents who have recently adopted?
+- Is this a licensed agency? - What kind of children does the agency place (ages, backgrounds, etc.)? - How many children has the agency placed in each of the past few years? - How will the agency find a child for me to adopt? - What criteria does the agency use to match children with families? - What type of adoptive parents does the agency seek? - How long, on average, must one wait for a child? - What are the home study requirements? - Will the agency pursue children for adoption from another province or territory? - How much does a completed adoption cost in total and each part? - Can the agency help me locate sources of financial aid, including subsidies? - What if the adoption doesn't work out? - Can the agency provide references from parents who have recently adopted?

-^{}Note: There are no private adoption agencies in New Brunswick, Newfoundland and Labrador, Nova Scotia, Nunavut, Prince Edward Island, Saskatchewan or Yukon.
+^{} Note: There are no private adoption agencies in New Brunswick, Newfoundland and Labrador, Nova Scotia, Nunavut, Prince Edward Island, Saskatchewan or Yukon.

-Begin to work with an agency.
+STEP 4: Work with an agency.